esimionato/markbates.github.com/_posts/2012-04-15-capturing-and-uploading-photos-on-ios-with-phonegap.md

 * The fourth argument is a callback that will be executed should the file fail to upload successfully to the server.
 This is the <code>fail</code> function we defined inside of <code>onCaptureSuccess</code>.

 * The fifth argument is an object containing any extra parameters you want to send to the server.
+Let's talk about that a bit more.

+### FileUploadOptions:

+PhoneGap provides a <code>FileUploadOptions</code> object that convienently sets a few helpful defaults for uploading files to a server, include the mime-type, data chunking, etc...
+There are three of these parameters that are important to set your own values for.

+* __fileKey__: This will be the name of the request parameter that is sent to the server.
+The default value is <code>file</code>.

+* __fileName__: This is the name you want the file to be called when the server recieves it.
+The default is <code>image.jpg</code>.

+* __params__: This an object containing any additional parameters you want sent to the server.
+Pretty simple.

+### The End

+And with all of that you have successfully uploaded a photo from and iOS device using PhoneGap.
+It might seem a little daunting, but actually it pretty and straightforward.
+Honestly, it is a lot simplier than doing it in Objective-C.